 All of these things are pretty small in the grand scheme of a home renovation project, but can make a big difference to the Millennial buyer who puts their pet’s needs first.

 Getting More Support for Selling Your Investment Property

 Knowing what will add value to your investment property and maximize your return on investment can be overwhelming.
 We tend to fixate on the bigger-ticket items like plumbing and electrical systems.
 However, when you consider the lifestyle and values of Millennials—a significant target market for rehabbed starter homes—it often only takes a handful of humble changes to convert prospects to buyers.
 I didn’t learn these ins and outs solely on my own, and our independently owned and operated HomeVestors® franchisees also benefit from the wealth of experience that our dedicated Development Agents can provide.
-To join our family, request more information or speak to a member of our team today.
+To join our family, request more information today.

 Each franchise office is independently owned and operated.

 HomeVestors of America® is the nation’s only real estate investing franchise, providing wonderful business opportunities to real estate and investment professionals across the nation.